Mauritania: Culture

-Traditional Arts and Handicrafts
+Traditional arts and handicrafts

 Mauritanian craftsmanship is renowned for its metalwork, leatherwork, and textiles.
-Tuareg and Mauritanian silversmiths maintain long-standing traditions of Berber jewelery design, producing ornate pieces worn by both men and women.
+Tuareg and Mauritanian silversmiths maintain long-standing traditions of Berber jewelry design, producing ornate pieces worn by both men and women.

 Leatherwork—including bags, saddles, cushions, and tent decorations—remains an important nomadic craft, traditionally produced by women.
-Loom-woven fabrics, especially the melfa (a long cloth worn by women), are also culturally significant.Tuareg and Mauritanian silversmiths have developed traditions of traditional Berber jewellery and metalwork that have been worn by Mauritanian women and men.
-According to studies of Tuareg and Mauritanian jewellery, the latter are usually more embellished and may carry typical pyramidal elements.
+Loom-woven fabrics, especially the melfa (a long cloth worn by women), are also culturally significant.Tuareg and Mauritanian silversmiths have developed traditions of traditional Berber jewelry and metalwork that have been worn by Mauritanian women and men.
+According to studies of Tuareg and Mauritanian jewelry, the latter are usually more embellished and may carry typical pyramidal elements.

 Music

 Music in Mauritania is structured around modal systems known as al-’igga, performed by hereditary musicians called iggāwen.
 The tidinit (a lute), ardin (a harp-like instrument played by women), and various percussion instruments form the core of Mauritanian musical ensembles.

 Contemporary musicians blend these traditions with modern styles; artists such as Dimi Mint Abba played a major role in introducing Mauritanian music to international audiences.